JakobGM/patito/README.md

     return products.filter(pl.col("is_for_sale")).height
 ```

-The following test would fail with a `patito.ValidationError`:
+The following test would fail with a `patito.exceptions.DataFrameValidationError`:

 ```py
 def test_num_products_for_sale():